NethServer/docs/administrator-manual/en/statistics.rst

 * Collectd Graph Panel (CGP), package *nethserver-cgp*

-The web interfaces will create a random URL accessible from the :guilabel:`Applications` tab inside the :guilabel:`Dashboard`.
+The web interface will create a random URL accessible from the :guilabel:`Applications` tab inside the :guilabel:`Dashboard`.
 It's possible to share the random URL to let non-authenticated users view graphs.
 Access is allowed only from the zones and IP addresses of the http-admin service (see Network services).